As we’re programmed for growth, our natural inclination is to improve things in our lives.

 Making the choice to apply these daily practices will result in an improvement to how we feel, our mental attitude, and will also lead to more joy and happiness.
-If we just hope we things will get better without intentionally applying something different, then we will be left feeling disappointed.
-These practices are not difficult to apply — it just requires a commitment from us that we will apply them.
+If we just hope things will get better without intentionally applying something different, we’ll feel disappointed.

 Question: What daily practice has made a big difference in your life?